tomkyle/RBAC/README.md

 | tomkyle_clients_permissions_adjust | Adjusts a clients' permissions, overriding the ones he is granted or permitted due to his roles |

 ##Administration
 Sorry, currently there is no administration tool available.
-I used to manage them manually in the database…
+I used to manage them manually in the database.
+Anyhow, `unique` constraints will prevent you from adding doublettes.
+So if you have to delete a certain role or permission, do not forget the relation tables that refer to their primary key.